bufbuild-ru/docs/docs/bsr/quickstart/index.md

 ### Generate code

-Before you publish your fix, you should generate code from your Protobuf files and test it out.You define the code generation configuration in the `buf.gen.yaml` config file by specifying inputs, the plugins you want to generate with, and output location and options.Generating Go code requires setting a `go_package` or `go_package_prefix` option.
+Before you publish your fix, you should generate code from your Protobuf files and test it out.

+You define the code generation configuration in the `buf.gen.yaml` config file by specifying inputs, the plugins you want to generate with, and output location and options.

+Generating Go code requires setting a `go_package` or `go_package_prefix` option.
 When you use dependencies, you may encounter Go compiler errors because the package option is also applied to the dependency:

 ::: info Incorrect Protovalidate import